OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ### Deploying Your Program

 Once validated, you can deploy your program using the `cargo stylus deploy` subcommand.
 Start by estimating the gas required for deployment. `--private-key-path` is a text file containing your private key.
-You could also use the `--private-key` flag to input your private key directly but this is not recommended for security reasons.

 ```bash
 cargo stylus deploy \